-You will need to download the plugin version of Geyser 1.16.
+You will need to download the plugin version of Geyser.

 First go to GeyserMC's website here and click on the Download Button in the top right

-Every time Bedrock Edition receives an update you will need to download the new update of Geyser, sometimes that can take a couple of days.
+Every time Bedrock Edition receives an update, you will need to download a new update from Geyser.

 Step 3: Installing Geyser